 - Living in a warm climate may help relieve symptoms, although a recent study found that weather changes themselves had little effect on the disorder.

 - Exercise is helpful for maintaining a sense of well-being, keeping warm, and sustaining skin flexibility.
-Patients with Raynaud's phenomenon may want to avoid exercising outdoors in cold weather, however.
+However, people with Raynaud's phenomenon may want to avoid exercising outdoors in cold weather.

 - Quitting smoking is, of course, essential for anyone, but it is critical for people with scleroderma.